HillaryBLavin/Flick-Pick/initial-proposal/project-1-initial-proposal.md

 * Anthony Espinosa

 ### Project Description
-*This web-based application will help indecisive users narrow down the endless viewing choices availble on popular streaming platforms such as Netflix, Hulu.
-Amazon Prime, and more!*
+*This web-based application will help indecisive users narrow down the endless viewing choices availble on popular streaming platforms such as Netflix, Hulu, Amazon Prime, and more!*

 ### Preliminary Sketch of Final Product
 ![Page 1](/images.first_page.png)